fdrgsp/cali/README.md

 [🚧 WIP 🚧]

-Update of the analysis and vizualization code of [micromanager-gui](https://github.com/fdrgsp/micromanager-gui).
+Update of the analysis and visualization code of [micromanager-gui](https://github.com/fdrgsp/micromanager-gui).

 ## To Run